enriicola/Aprus/README.md

 ## Sensors we plan to use:
 - [x] External Temperature
-- [ ] Soil Temperature (to show that our system keeps the temperature stable w.r.t. the external temperature)
 - [x] External humidity
 - [x] Soil moisture (to show that our system keeps the moisture stable w.r.t. the external humidity)
 - [x] Light sensor to protect a specific plant from too much light and to alert the user if the plant is not receiving enough light